shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/add-a-microsoft-outlook-versatile-creative.md

 On the **Creative Manager** screen, click the **Create New** button and then select **Single Creative**.
 This opens the **Create New Creative** dialog.

 > [!TIP]
 > Disregard the **Preview** and **Ad Servers** tabs.
-Because is not possible to preview an Outlook creative in Console and it is not necessary to declare third-party ad servers when serving on Microsoft Advertising Exchange inventory, you can simply skip over these tabs when adding your Outlook creative.
+Because it is not possible to preview an Outlook creative in Console and it is not necessary to declare third-party ad servers when serving on Microsoft Advertising Exchange inventory, you can simply skip over these tabs when adding your Outlook creative.

 ## Step 2: Select the creative type